neilharvey94044/ScannerClient/README.md

 4. Testing has been limited.
 I'm one person.
 5. Many capabilities and functions of the scanner have not been implemented.
 6. If you get the "Advanced" settings confused, delete the sc.cfg file re-enter your IP address.
 The defaults will be restored.
 7. Windows security will stop the program the first time you run it.
 When prompted, authorize the program to run and Windows will not repeat.
+I will likely resolve this eventually.
 8. If you've got the network and IP address correct, but ScannerClient is not connecting, try rebooting the scanner.
 Often the audio service on the scanner will stop working because it didn't receive a valid termination of the RTSP session.

 # Build Steps For Windows